Columbanus: Conflict with Brunhilda of Austrasia

-Columbanus was also involved in a dispute with members of the Burgundian dynasty.
+Columbanus was also involved in a dispute with members of the Merovingian dynasty.
 Upon the death of King Guntram of Burgundy, the succession passed to his nephew, Childebert II, the son of his brother Sigebert and Sigebert's wife Brunhilda of Austrasia.
 When Childebert II died, his territories were divided between his two sons: Theuderic II inherited the Kingdom of Burgundy and Theudebert II inherited the Kingdom of Austrasia.
-Both were minors and Brunhilda, their grandmother, ruled as their regents.
+Both were minors and Brunhilda, their grandmother, ruled as their regent.

 Theuderic II "very often visited" Columbanus, but when Columbanus rebuked him for having a concubine, Brunhilda became his bitterest foe because she feared the loss of her influence if Theuderic II married.
 Brunhilda incited the court and Catholic bishops against Columbanus and Theuderic II confronted Columbanus at Luxeuil, accusing him of violating the "common customs" and "not allowing all Christians" in the monastery.
 Columbanus asserted his independence to run the monastery without interference and was imprisoned at Besançon for execution.

 Columbanus escaped and returned to Luxeuil.
 When the king and his grandmother found out, they sent soldiers to drive him back to Ireland by force, separating him from his monks by insisting that only those from Ireland could accompany him into exile.

 Columbanus was taken to Nevers, then travelled by boat down the Loire river to the coast.
 At Tours he visited the tomb of Martin of Tours, and sent a message to Theuderic II indicating that within three years he and his children would perish.
 When he arrived at Nantes, he wrote a letter before embarkation to his fellow monks at Luxeuil monastery.
 The letter urged his brethren to obey Attala, who stayed behind as abbot of the monastic community.